 Example: Your vessel is in about 57Ft of water, however there is fish suspended in 35Ft of water.
 You want to display to 10Ft area around the fish.
-Shift would be set to 30Ft and Depth would be set to 40Ft shown in example below.
+Shift would be set to 30Ft and Depth would be set to 40Ft shown in the following example.

-Figure 17.8.2 - Example of Depth and Shift
+Figure 17.9.2 - Example of Depth and Shift